tmbdev/clstm/README.md

   - clstmseq learns sequence-to-sequence mappings
   - clstmctc learns sequence-to-string mappings using CTC alignment

+Note that most parameters are passed through the environment:

+    lrate=3e-5 clstmctc uw3-dew.h5

+Parameters are:

+    clstmctc:

+        load= model file to load before training lrate= learning rate
+        save_name= pattern for saving model files, like model-%08d.h5 start= starting trial for training
+        ntrain= total number of training steps
+        nhidden= number of state units
+        save_every= how often to save models (0=never) display_every= how often to display recognition output (0=never)

+    clstmseq:

+        lrate= learning reate
+        display_every= how often to display recognition output (0=never) report= how often to report progress
+        ntrain= total number of training steps
+        mode= lstm or bidi
+        state= number of internal state variables (2 by default)

+(You can find all parameters via `grep 'get.env' *.cc`.)

 For debugging and testing, there are equivalent Python implementations (`pylstmseq` and `pylstmctc`) that should work the same way in Python.